Hermetic Word Frequency Counter

 Download Hermetic Word Frequency Counter ...

-Price and ordering: A single-user license for the fully-functional software is available for a period of 3 months, 1 year or with no time limit (a 'perpetual' license).
+Price and ordering: A user license is available for a period of 3 months or with no time limit (a 'perpetual' license).
 Prices for each type of license are given at Purchase a User License.
-(A multiple-user license is available for this program.)
-An activation key is required in order to make the trial version permanently fully functional.
-An activation key can be obtained immediately if you purchase a user license either via PayPal or via Share-it.
+An activation key is required in order to make the trial version fully functional, and can be obtained immediately (or soon after) your purchase.